tonylukasavage/ti-commonjs/README.md

 ### Why can't I just override `require()` in my app.js?

 I should just be able to take advantage of Titanium's scoping with respect to the app.js file and have `require()` overridden everywhere, right?
 Well, you're right, but that's where the problem lies.
 The issue is that `require()` needs to be executed relative to the current file's directory when it comes to relative paths.
-Globally overriding `require()`, though, will make all relative paths relative to `Resources`.
+This is further compounded by properties like `require.paths`.
+Globally overriding `require()`, though, will make all paths relative to `Resources`.
 Let me demonstrate.

 **app.js**
 ```js